 No, we’re not talking about breaking out the circular saw or the power drill.
 We’re talking about the web tools and professional services that are out there to help you build your brand and grow your web presence.

 Link building as a whole is a massive undertaking, with getting link insertions being only one part of it.
-If you’re hoping to make the most of your site and do everything you can to improve ranking, traffic, and authority, then it’s a good idea to get strategic assistance from a link-building company and an SEO agency.
+If you’re hoping to make the most of your site and do everything you can to improve ranking, traffic, and authority, then it’s a good idea to get strategic assistance from a link-building agency and an SEO company.

 Whether you need help with generating content (after all, you might know your space, but coming up with blogs, social posts, and other content is difficult and time-consuming) optimizing your site for SEO, or finding quality link insertion partners, it’s crucial to get experts to help you do it.